What is JVM?

 What is JDK?

 JDK is an acronym for Java Development Kit.
 A Java Development Kit is a software development kit used to develop applications in Java.
 When you download JDK, JRE is also downloaded, and don't need to download it separately.
-In addition to JRE, JDK also contains a number of development tools such as compilers, JavaDoc, Java Debugger etc to develop Java applications.
+In addition to JRE, JDK also contains several development tools such as compilers, JavaDoc, Java Debugger, etc to develop Java applications.

 What is Javac?

 Javac stands for Java compiler.
-It is the tool which can transform Java programming code to the Java bytecode.
+It is the tool that can transform Java programming code to the Java bytecode.

 What is Jar?

 JAR is an Abbreviation for Java Archive.
 It is a ZIP file, which contains compiled Java code(s), and in some cases also contains the source codes of Java programs and applications.

 As it is a ZIP file, file elements may be compressed, shortening download times.
 A JAR file allows Java runtimes to efficiently deploy an entire application, including its classes and their associated resources, in a single request.

 A Java library is a set of Java classes that are generally organized and packaged in some coherent manner to promote reuse.

 The image below may help you understand the difference between JDK, JRE, JVM, and other Java Components.